cap-ntu/ML-Model-CI/README.md

 ## Features

 -   **Housekeeper** provides a refined management for model (service) registration, deletion, update and selection.
--   **Converter** is designed to convert models to serilized and optimized formats so that the models can be deployed to cloud.
+-   **Converter** is designed to convert models to serialized and optimized formats so that the models can be deployed to cloud.
 -   **Profiler** simulates the real service behavior by invoking a gRPC client and a model service, and provides a detailed report about model runtime performance (e.g. P99-latency and throughput) in production environment.
 -   **Dispatcher** launches a serving system to load a model in a containerized manner and dispatches the MLaaS to a device.